 I hoped you enjoyed this little peek inside DJ and Brent’s life.
 Below is the travel mug that inspired this scene.
 It was fun to think of what type of coffee mug DJ would get and even more fun to see how Brent would give it to her.

-Tell me what you thought and if you have any other ideas, swag ideas, or requests for more extra scenes from any other characters you might be missing.
+Tell me what you thought and if you have any other story ideas, swag ideas, or requests for more extra scenes from any other characters you might be missing.

 With all my love,